Stability of transition semigroups and applications to parabolic equations: Kernels and kernel operators

 \item The norm adjoint $T^*$ leaves $\mathscr{M}(\Omega)$ invariant.

 \item The operator $T$ is continuous with respect to the $\sigma(B_b(\Omega), \mathscr{M}(\Omega))$-topology. \end{enumerate}

-If $T$ satisfies these equivalent conditions, then we call $T$ a \emph{kernel operator} with kernel $k$; as above, the kernel $k$ is uniquely determined by $T$ and positivity of $T$ is equivalent to positivity of $k$.
-We denote the restriction of $T^*$ to $\mathscr{M}(\Omega)$ by $T'$ and we remark that $T'$ is given by the integral formula~\eqref{eq:kernel-operator-on-measures}.
+If $T$ satisfies these equivalent conditions, then it is called $T$ a \emph{kernel operator} with kernel $k$; as above, the kernel $k$ is uniquely determined by $T$ and positivity of $T$ is equivalent to positivity of $k$.
+The restriction of $T^*$ to $\mathscr{M}(\Omega)$ is denoted by $T'$, and it is given by the integral formula~\eqref{eq:kernel-operator-on-measures}.

 In other words, if $T$ is a kernel operator on $B_b(\Omega)$ with associated kernel $k$, then $T'$ is a kernel operator on $\mathscr{M}(\Omega)$ with the same kernel; and if $S$ is a kernel operator on $\mathscr{M}(\Omega)$ with associated kernel $k$, then $S'$ is a kernel operator on $B_b(\Omega)$ with the same kernel.